Baker Mayfield Video: Drunk Oklahoma Quarterback Curses And Runs, Cops Slam Him

 — USA TODAY Sports (@USATODAYsports) March 10, 2017

-As seen in the top photo from December 10, Baker spoke with reporters at a news conference prior to attending the Heisman Trophy award ceremony in New York.
-Mayfield would eventually apologize for the events shown in the viral video, with Baker claiming that he embarrassed his family, friends, Oklahoma teammates and the university’s fans with his behavior the night Mayfield was arrested.
+Mayfield would eventually apologize for the events shown in the viral video, with him claiming that he embarrassed his family, friends, Oklahoma teammates, and the university’s fans with his behavior the night he was arrested.

 Here's officer notes on Baker Mayfield's arrest from the police report. #Sooners pic.twitter.com/KEGxkx4xGj